 As with other types of cybersecurity, preventing reverse shell attacks is the responsibility of everyone in your organization.
 Keeping your teammates aware of the signs of phishing and taking these steps can help you protect your organization.

-People have generally moved past relying on the classics like “abcd1234,” “qwerty,” or the classic, “password.”
+People have generally moved past relying on the classics like “abcd1234,” “qwerty,” or the classic “password.”
 This is largely because networks and platforms have gotten stricter about password requirements.
 However, as most security experts know, this is hardly enough to prevent shell attacks.

 It’s also no secret that people will use the same handful of passwords across multiple devices, networks, and applications because they can’t remember more than a few.
-While a certain degree of this is to be expected, encourage your organization to use different, complex passwords for your network devices as much as possible.
+While a certain degree of this is expected, encourage your organization to use different, complex passwords for your network devices as much as possible.

 Other options include using two-factor authentication, remote network authentication devices, and other solutions to strengthen network security.